 3. Malta Residence and Visa Programme (MRVP)

 The Malta Residence and Visa Programme (MRVP) offers residency to non-EU/EEA/Swiss nationals through investment.
-This program grants residency rights and allows free travel within the Schengen Area.
+This programme grants residency rights and allows free travel within the Schengen Area.

 Key Requirements: